Table of Contents

 Sometimes with students who I am working with a little extra in the push-in class, but aren’t on my caseload, I will open a Student-Centered Log and put things that me and the teacher are doing and then send the link to the teacher so they can add things like parent contact, interventions they have done, accomms, etc.

 This is a Tier 1 process for collecting data and planning next steps.
+It’s just a shared document where we can show how we are supporting students who are struggling in their math class.

 b) Helping with systems